KinsonDigital/VelaptorDocs/docs/api/Velaptor.Content.Fonts.Font.md

 ### CacheEnabled

-Gets or sets a value indicating whether or not to cache the measurements of the text.
+Gets or sets a value indicating whether to cache the measurements of the text.

 ```csharp
 public bool CacheEnabled { get; set; }